lkamat/flu-screener/question-1.md

 ### CONTENT ###

 # The question you want to ask
-text: Is your complaint about a healthcare provider, insurance provider, or data processing company?
+text: Do you have body-aches?

 # The answer options and page name of destination associated with each answer
 # Add as many as you need.
 answers:
-  - text: "Yes, it is"
+  - text: "Yes, I do"
     path: question-2
   - text: "No, none of these apply"
     path: q1-exit